Humanitarian Opportunities for Chiropractors

 Several non-profit chiropractic organizations aim to provide compassionate healthcare throughout Latin America.
 For example, in El Salvador, one organization sends teams of D.C.s to check and adjust patients where access to health care is extremely limited.

 Participants report that their services are much appreciated by locals and encouraged by resident medical professionals.
 In addition to providing screenings and adjustments, many of these mission services are dedicated to raising awareness of chiropractic as a natural, non-invasive healthcare option.

 For students in the process of completing their chiropractic education or established D.C.s who can’t accommodate an overseas mission, there are plenty of opportunities for giving back closer to home.
 Many clinics and chiropractic colleges offer community outreach services, such as:

 - Free care clinics for rescue missions or veteran associations

 - Programs for local sports teams or athletic commissions

 With its focus on helping patients achieve overall wellbeing, chiropractic and humanitarianism are intuitively linked.
-Whether you’re a D.C. in training or an experienced practitioner, there is no greater reward then seeing a single adjustment transform into new understanding, and perhaps even a life-long commitment to improved health…all with the power of your two hands!
+There is no greater reward than seeing a single adjustment transform into a new understanding or life-long commitment to improved health…all with the power of your two hands!